-Energy security is becoming increasingly significant in formulating and shaping foreign policy, in view of the growing international fuel demand, new regional economic cooperation fora and potentially unstable regions.
+Energy security is becoming increasingly significant in formulating and shaping foreign policy, in view of growing international fuel demand, new regional economic cooperation and potentially unstable regions.
 Here, Germany and Europe face the following challenges:

-- encouraging energy efficiency and the use of renewable energy,
+- encouraging energy efficiency and the use of renewable energy

-- promoting transfers of economic and scientific expertise from German companies and research institutes to partner countries.
+- promoting transfers of economic and scientific expertise from German companies and research institutes to partner countries

-Germany has long years of experience as a pioneer in the field of renewable energy.
+The transformation of Germany’s energy system is being watched closely in the EU and around the world.
+Germany has many years of experience as a pioneer in the field of renewable energy.
 A secure, sustainable energy supply can only be achieved for the long term by continuing to develop renewables and making greater use of them.
 This was made all the more relevant by the German Government’s June 2011 decision to phase out nuclear power as an energy source by the end of 2022.

-Last updated 22.07.2011
+Last updated 07.10.2014